 - When loads change abruptly, nodes need to be present at the interface where the load suddenly changes

 - Nodes need to be present at points where concentrated loads are applied

 Automatic meshing algorithms consider the interfaces as long as the CAD geometry is partitioned along the interfaces.
-In general, the automatic tetrahedral mesh works well but if an element is overlapping across an interface, then partitioning these become necessary.
+In general, the automatic tetrahedral mesh works well, but if an element is overlapping across an interface, then partitioning becomes necessary.

 Tip 02: An interface can never pass through an element!

-The automatic mesh generators generally start by creating a surface mesh of triangles and further extrapolate using these triangles to form tetrahedrons in the volume.
-In many cases, during the shape of tetrahedrons formed inside the volume can get quite distorted and thus leading to failure of mesh generation.
+The automatic mesh generators generally start by creating a surface mesh of triangles.
+They further extrapolate by using these triangles to form tetrahedrons in the volume.
+In many cases, the shape of tetrahedrons formed inside the volume can get quite distorted, leading to failure of the mesh generation.
 This is generally encountered in two cases: